Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 If you're just starting and looking to register your company in Hong Kong, check out our step-by-step guide to help you through the process.

-What Hong Kong Companies are Eligible for Deregistration?
+What Hong Kong Companies Are Eligible for Deregistration?

 According to the Hong Kong Companies Ordinance, only private companies or companies limited by guarantee that are defunct and solvent can be deregistered or apply for deregistration.

-A company is defunct if it is no longer functioning and solvent, if it has no outstanding liabilities, or if its assets are greater than its liabilities.
+On the other hand, a company is solvent if it has no outstanding liabilities or if its assets are greater than its liabilities.

 What Are the Reasons for Deregistering a Hong Kong Company?